-- Protein: Foods like low fat milk, yogurt, cottage cheese or plant based equivalents (like soy milk) are great protein sources in smoothies.
+- Protein: Foods like low fat milk, yogurt, kefir, cottage cheese or plant based equivalents (like soy milk) are great protein sources in smoothies.
 Protein is digested more slowly than carbohydrates, therefore, it helps keep us fuller and satisfied longer.

 - Fats: Nuts, nut butters (almond butter, peanut butter), seeds (flaxseeds, chia seeds) and avocado provide healthy fats in a smoothie.
 Like protein, fats also take longer to digest, improving satiety.

 Preparing a healthy smoothie is as simple as placing all the ingredients in a blender and then serving.
 But the key to incorporating everything into a silky smooth beverage is the blender.
 It’s important to have a high speed blender for smoothie making.
 Traditional blenders aren’t strong enough to combine fiber rich foods like fruits and vegetables into a lump-free consistency.
 They also make blending even tougher ingredients, like nuts and seeds, a breeze.

 Once you’ve added all your ingredients into your blender, it’s go time.
 Depending on your blender, and smoothie ingredients, you may need to start out on a low setting (or pulse) before getting up to top blending speed.
 Some blenders even come with a handy smoothie button for extra easy smoothie making.